brianashari18/brianashari18/README.md

 - **Create impactful** projects that integrate AI and software technologies.

 ## 🛠️ Skills
-- **Backend Integration**: Experienced in integrating RESTful APIs and Firebase services.
+- **Backend Development**: Skilled in building robust and scalable backend systems using:
-- **App Deployment**: Handling app store submissions and deployment processes.
+  - **Golang**: Expertise in Go frameworks like Fiber and Echo for developing fast and reliable services.
-- **Flutter Development**: Building responsive and high-performance mobile applications with Flutter.
+  - **Python**: Proficient in building APIs and web applications with Flask.
-- **Firebase**: Utilizing Firebase for authentication, real-time databases, and cloud functions.
-- **Golang**: Developing fast, scalable, and reliable backend services using Go (Golang).
+  - **Java**: Developing enterprise-level applications using Spring Boot.
+  - **PHP**: Experienced in creating secure and efficient backend systems with Laravel.
+  - **JavaScript**: Proficient in Node.js for server-side development.

-- **MySQL**: Designing and managing relational databases with MySQL.
+- **Database Management**: Designing, managing, and optimizing relational databases (MySQL) and implementing NoSQL solutions with Firebase Realtime Database.

+- **Frontend-Backend Integration**: Seamlessly integrating RESTful APIs with front-end technologies and Firebase services.

+- **Full-Stack Development**: Building end-to-end solutions with modern stacks like React (Vite), Tailwind CSS, and Node.js.

+- **App Deployment**: Expertise in preparing and deploying mobile and web applications to platforms like the App Store, Google Play, and hosting environments.

+- **Cloud Services**: Skilled in utilizing Firebase for:
+  - Authentication
+  - Real-time database solutions
+  - Cloud functions

+- **Flutter Development**: Crafting responsive, high-performance mobile applications using Flutter.

+- **Version Control**: Proficient in Git for collaborative and efficient development workflows.

+- **Microservices Architecture**: Implementing microservices for scalable and maintainable backend solutions.

 ## 🏆 GitHub Stats
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com/?user=brianashari18)](https://git.io/streak-stats)